-San Ignacio will give you a true Belizean experienced.
-From the food to the rugged lodging, you will get a real look at the culture and the way of life in western Belize.
+Traveling to this region of Belize provides a real understanding of the culture and the way of life in western Belize.
 Although the small town draws its fair share of tourism, it does not have a touristy feel at all.
-But you’ll find plenty of things to do in San Ignacio, Belize even when traveling with kids.

-While there is a lot to do in San Ignacio, many use the town as a base to explore the areas around it.
-If you plan to visit this part of Belize, here are five things to do in San Ignacio.
+While many people stay in the town and venture out to explore the area around it, there are plenty of things to do in San Ignacio, as well.
+If you plan to visit this part of Belize, here are seven awesome and memorable things to do in San Ignacio and the Cayo District.

 - Visit Mayan ruins